 Having your course ready to go is step one… but then what?
-Building is only half the battle; getting your course in front of people so they’ll purchase is the other half, and deserves a lot of time and attention.
+Building your online course is only half the battle; getting your course in front of people so they’ll purchase is the other half, and deserves a lot of time and attention.

 The best time to start telling people about your course is before it launches.
 This is the right time to start telling your audience what you’re up to, and to get the gears in motion for a pre-sales campaign.
 Offer up the first chapter or a small sample of what you’ve got in the works, and give your nearest and dearest (ie: your existing list) a tempting offer to jump in site unseen.
 Check out this past blog post all about building hype.The best time to start selling your online course is before it's available.
 Click To Tweet